 The Board of Directors defers decisions on the specific details of compensation amounts for individual directors to the Company president.
-The reason for consigning this authority to the Company president is that the Company president is in the position of having a comprehensive understanding of overall Company performance.
-As such, it is the determination of the Company that they Company president is the most appropriate party to make decisions on the details of compensation for individual directors.
-To ensure that authority is exercised appropriately, the Nomination/Compensation Committee, which reports directly to the Board of Directors and is comprised mainly of independent outside directors, evaluates the adequacy of proposals put forth by the Company president and reports the results of their deliberations to the Board of Directors, which then votes on whether or not to consign decision-making to the Company president.
+The reason for consigning this authority to the Company president is that the Company president is in the position of having a comprehensive understanding of overall

+Company performance.
+As such, it is the determination of the Company that the Company president is the most appropriate party to make decisions on the details of compensation for individual directors.
+To ensure that authority is exercised appropriately, the Nomination/Compensation Committee, which is comprised mainly of independent outside directors to serve as an advisory body to the Board of Directors, evaluates the adequacy of proposals put forth by the Company president and reports the results of their deliberations to the Board of Directors, which then votes on whether or not to consign decision-making to the Company president.
 Company requires that the Company president make decisions on individual compensation based on the report issued by the Nomination/Compensation Committee.